Our happy chickens lay healthy eggs!

 A lot of meal worms will pupate during transit depending on environment and maturity.
 These are well on their way to morphing into beetles.

 Meal worms at maturity.
 These are probably 12 to 18 weeks old after hatch, under good conditions.

 After meal worms are mature (12 to 18 weeks old, depending on how warm, humid and well fed they are) they will pupate.

 About 1 to 2 weeks after pupating they morph into beetles.
 The darkling beetles may start out very pale, like almost white but steadily get darker within a week or so.

 Beetles will mate and start laying eggs within a day or so after morphing.
 The eggs are microscopic.
 See the dots on the right?
 The egg is much smaller than that.
 However, in 6 weeks this will be a meal worm that you still may not see except for the substrate they are moving around.

 And there you have an idea of the life cycle of the darkling beetle.
-If you have any questions after reading this entire page, please let me know.

 This is my favorite photo!
 You can see how tiny these babies are!

 I have never refrigerated my meal worms.
 I can't seem to keep any long enough to store like that.
 However, many people will take the meal worms, put them in a container with a lid that has air holes and put them where it is warmest in the fridge for a week, remove them and allow to come to room temp and feed them.
 I am sure they store them in a bit of oats or wheat bran.
 They then return them to the fridge for another week and may repeat this cycle, feeding some out as they go along to their pets.
 I do not know for how long this can go on or how well it works but have had reports that some will still pupate once coming to room temp and they consume some carrot or apple.
 My worms are fresh and the coldest they get is whatever my house gets down to at night in the winter, usually around 60 degrees.